pmitros/cpsd-lottery/docs/lottery.md

 * **Wait lists** aren't the same.
 For over-subsbscribed school choices such as the immersion programs, the waitlist for paid lunch families can move glacially slow.
 While less over-subscribed programs such as MLK (non-immersion), almost everyone on the waitlist has been able to get in most years.

 * **Wait lists** don't always go in order.
 For example, for immersion programs, they are cleared trying to maintain a 50/50 balance of native speakers and non-native speakers.
-Some years, taking the language exam may actually *hurt* your odds of getting in.

 * In past years, parents gamed internal transfers (King Open to Ola and MLK to CI).
 Internal transfers will be unavailable for this lottery.